 Place a plastic liner inside a basket and fill it with soil so it is mounded in spots, like a hilly field.Turn daffodils out of their plastic pots, and plant in soil; for a more natural look, carefully tease apart daffodils before planting.

 Place cushion moss on top.
 Plant additional daffodils between the moss seams and into the soil to fill in bare spots.

-Place pom-pom chicks on top.
+If desired, place pom-pom chicks on top.
 Set the basket in a sunny location, and water frequently so it will last for several weeks.